 7 Fireworks Safety Tips for the 4th of July

-Every year around the 4th of July, urgent care and emergency departments across the country see a rash of unfortunate accidents due to the misuse of fireworks, sparklers and other pyrotechnics.
+Every year in the weeks surrounding the 4th of July, urgent care and emergency departments across the country see a rash of unfortunate accidents due to the misuse of fireworks, sparklers and other pyrotechnics.
 Burns, amputations, eye injuries, and lacerations are the most common injuries.
-Learn important tips to keep you and your children safe as you celebrate Independence Day.

 A Look at the Stats

-If you are using fireworks at home, make sure your holiday celebrations are safe by following these 7 tips from the National Council on Fireworks Safety:
+If you do choose to use fireworks at home, make sure your holiday celebrations are safe by following these tips from the National Council on Fireworks Safety: